AquaA1/TestBankingSys/README.md

 ## 🔮 Future Improvements (To Do)
 - Transaction history for users
 - Forgot password functionality
-- Improved loan management system
+- Improved loan management system (not added)
 - Better admin controls and analytics
 - Code refactoring for scalability